-Donation of blood samples can be uncomfortable but this procedure will be carried out by an experienced paediatric nurse /researcher to minimise any discomfort and numbing cream or spray will be offered.
-The project is unlikely to benefit your child directly but will help us understand more about early onset diabetes and so may contribute to an improvement in healthcare in the future.
-However, if we unexpectedly identify anything that could impact on your child's clinical care, we will inform your child's GP/clinician who may then want to follow this up.
+Donation of blood samples can be uncomfortable but this procedure will be carried out during their hospital procedure by an experienced doctor/paediatric nurse to minimise any discomfort and numbing cream or spray will be offered.
+The project will not change your child's treatment but will help us understand more about early onset diabetes and the early life immune system and may, therefore, contribute to an improvement in healthcare in the future.
+However, in the unlikely event that we identify results suggestive of Type 1 diabetes or a risk of future Type 1 diabetes that could impact on your child's clinical care, we will inform your child's clinician who may then want to follow this up.